Outlook Integration

 - Holiday calendars: Block time in Plutio but cannot be edited

-You can change which calendars come with at any time in Plutio's integration settings.
+You can change which calendars sync at any time in Plutio's integration settings.

 How quickly do calendar events sync?